 When hunger hits, there are numerous places to eat just a short distance from the water's edge.
 You'll find beachside cafés serving up hearty bacon butties, afternoon tea and rich Jersey ice cream – always sure to keep the children happy!
 Or feel free to bring along a picnic lunch and tuck in together on the sand.
 And later in the day, you can all sit down to an early evening meal in an informal bistro.

-Venture to Elizabeth and Mont Orgueil Castles, which participate in a Living History Programme, which allows kids to meet historical characters and learn about their lives and times.
+Venture to Elizabeth and Mont Orgueil Castles, which participate in a living history programme that allows kids to meet historical characters and learn about their lives and times.
 Head to Jersey Pottery's 'Glaze Craze' where you can decorate a piece of pottery before it is professionally glazed and fired.
 Or there's the Maritime Museum, whose interactive displays will keep children entertained for hours, and the fun of the Waterfront Centre, with its 10-screen cinema, places to eat, leisure pool and water flumes.